Our well-being research programme was initiated in 2005 to fill the gap in research regarding young people's views of

 The Good Childhood Report 2015

-Our new report (dynamic online version, full text, summary) reveals that reveals that England is lagging behind other countries in Europe and around the world when it comes to how happy and satisfied its children are.
+Our new report (interactive online version, full text, summary) reveals that reveals that England is lagging behind other countries in Europe and around the world when it comes to how happy and satisfied its children are.

 To find out more read the Good Childhood Report 2015 in one of the following formats:

 We have also produced a guide for parents on how to support your child’s well-being.

 Ways to well-being

 Take notice, Keep learning, Connect, Be active and Be creative and play are key factors that help children to improve their own well-being, reveals our new report, Ways to well-being.